ChenS0407/test/reference/faqs/pipelines/error/plugin.md

    **Note 1: The agent started in this way does not have the startup function.**

-   **Note 2: After the Blue Shield agent completes the build task, it automatically stops all sub-processes started by the agent.
+   **Note 2: After the BKCI agent completes the build task, it automatically stops all sub-processes started by the agent.
 If you do not need to end the sub-processes, you can set the environment variable set DEVOPS_DONT_KILL_PROCESS_TREE=true before starting the process**

    **This is the only temporary solution, because that's how the agent was originally designed**